YijunBao/SUNS2_ANE_paper_reproduction/README.md

 Of course, you can modify the demo scripts to process other videos.
 You need to set the folders of the videos and GT masks, and change some parameters in the python scripts to direct to your videos.
 The videos should be in h5 format.
 If you don’t have GT masks for training, you can use the Manual labeling GUI to create them.

-# Simulate test videos
+# Create data from source
+We used two experimental datasets (Tenaspis and CNMF-E) and one simulated dataset to test our algorithm, and compared with existing algorithms.
+The folder `generate_data` contains the code to generate the videos in the three datasets from source data or source code.

+## Simulated videos
-The folder `simulation_1p` contains the code to simulate our videos.
+The sub-folder `simulation_1p` contains the code to simulate our videos.
 The code is modified from [the simulation code used in the CNMF-E paper](https://github.com/zhoupc/eLife_submission).
 The main script is `sim_data_10_randBG_corr_noise.m`.
 We changed the parameter `scale_lowBG` within [1e3, 5e3] to set the scale of the slowly varying background as low and high.
 We changed the parameter `scale_noise` within [0.1, 0.3, 1] to set the scale of the random noise as high, medium, and low.

 The simulation results will be saved in the folder `data/data_simulation/lowBG={scale_lowBG},poisson={scale_noise}`.
 The videos are saved as `sim_{n}.h5`.
 The ground truth masks are saved as `GT Masks/FinalMasks_sim_{n}.mat`.
 Some other information are saved in `GT info/GT_sim_{n}.mat`.

+## Tenaspis videos
+The sub-folder `crop data_Tenaspis` contains the code to crop the eight Tenaspis videos used in our paper from motion-corrected videos.

+## CNMF-E videos
+The sub-folder `crop data_CNMFE` contains the code to crop the four CNMF-E videos used in our paper into sub-videos.